-Cool, colorful, and stylish bands to pair with your Apple Watch | CNN Underscored
+Cool, colorful and stylish bands to pair with your Apple Watch | CNN Underscored

 Best Apple Watch bands for working out

-You use your Apple Watch to track your workouts and you’ll want to pair it with a band that’s sweat resistant, lightweight and, most importantly, comfortable.
+You use your Apple Watch to track your workouts and you’ll want to pair it with a band that’s sweat-resistant, lightweight and, most importantly, comfortable.
 These soft plastic and nylon bands are super functional during training sessions while also being stylish and fun.

 Apple Sport Band (starting at $43.07, originally $49; amazon.com)